LAO complaints policy

 - Disclose at the beginning all the relevant information

-- Promptly provide new facts in writing and your decision to withdraw the complaint, if you decide to do so
+- Promptly provide new facts in writing including informing of a decision to cancel the complaint

 These complaints can originate from either the lawyer’s client, a contributor on behalf of the client, a subsequent lawyer acting on behalf of the client or a judgment debtor.